 Results remain to be seen in how science inserting lab experiments, such as these golden-orange bananas, into the African ecosystem for the African population will conclude.
 Many theorize that this is Africa once again being used as a guinea pig for something more diabolical – possibly an outbreak of disease years down the line.

-However, if this is a potential planting-figuratively and literally- of another HIV/AIDS or Ebola epidemic that will infect the African population down the line, the food experiments that were taking place in the Ugandan food supply around the year 2017 should be referenced.
-Let’s all hope the latter doesn’t occur and that man is indeed trying to help man without any devious motives, but because of the history of Africa with outside interference, there is always a reason for speculating motives.
+However, if this is a potential planting – figuratively and literally – of another HIV/AIDS or Ebola epidemic that will infect the African population down the line, then this experiment will be referenced.
+It will be noted along the lines of “Food experiments that were taking place in the Ugandan food supply around the year 2017.”
+Let’s hope there isn’t any need for the latter to occur and that this is indeed a genuine effort to help society, as interference in Africa from the outside world, hasn’t necessarily been the most prosperous for the local African populations.